 Major Collections and Collecting Areas include:

 - Darwin/Evolution Collection

 - Rare Books and Printed Collections

 - Romaine Trade Catalog Collection

 - Santa Barbara History Collections

 - William Wyles Collection

 To browse our collections you may use the following links and resources

 To browse our collections by subject, use our various Subject Guides and other collection listings.
-Special Collections materials can also be found by name using the Alphabetical List of Collections.
+Special Research Collections materials can also be found by name using the Alphabetical List of Collections.
 Most of our collections can be found using the UCSB Library Catalog or exploring the Melvyl Catalog.
 Serials from the American Religions Collection can be found in the ARC database.
 To view guides for our manuscript collections use the Online Archives Catalog- OAC.